-Column 1 - The amounts shown in this column should correspond to the amounts shown on U.S. Form 1041, except for Lines 4, 5, 7, and 20.
-The net gain or loss shown on U.S. Form 1041, Lines 4, 5, and 7 should be reclassified on Form IL-1041 as follows:
+Column 1 - The amounts shown in this column should correspond to the amounts shown on U.S. Form 1041, unless you are an electing small business trust.
+If you are a small business trust, you should include all items of income and deduction from your Subchapter S corporation on Line 5b.
+Trusts and estates are not allowed the exemption on Form U.S. 1041, Line 20, and the net gain or loss shown on U.S. Form 1041, Lines 4, 5, and 7, should be reclassified on Form IL-1041 as follows:

-- Write on Line 4 the net gain or loss (other than from partnerships and other fiduciaries) from sales or exchanges of nonbusiness property; - Include in Line 5a the net rent and royalty income or loss; - Include in Line 5b the net gain or loss from partnerships and S corporations, from Illinois Schedule K-1-P; - Include in Line 5c the net gain or loss from other trusts and estates from Illinois Schedule K-1-T; and - Write on Line 7 the net gain or loss (other than from partnerships and other fiduciaries) from sales or exchanges of business property.
+- Write on Line 4 the net gain or loss (other than from partnerships, Subchapter S corporations, and other fiduciaries) from sales or exchanges of nonbusiness property; - Include in Line 5a the net rent and royalty income or loss; - Include in Line 5b the net gain or loss from partnerships and Subchapter S corporations, from Illinois Schedule K-1-P; - Include in Line 5c the net gain or loss from other trusts and estates from Illinois Schedule K-1-T; - Include in Line 5d any income or loss from a real estate mortgage investment conduit (REMIC); and - Write on Line 7 the net gain or loss (other than from partnerships, Subchapter S corporations, and other fiduciaries) from sales or exchanges of business property.